Writing your bachelor thesis in E&I

 At E&I, you write your thesis in close cooperation with your supervisor - you will be supported by us from the identification of topics to the conception of your thesis.

 This page provides a helpful overview of

 Ideally, you already have a general idea about what you would like to cover in your thesis.
 Feel free to look through the overview of possible topics to see if something strikes your interest.

-Once you have a general idea of what you’d like to work on, you should contact a potential thesis supervisor at the institute.
-The best way is to write an email describing your interest in a particular topic or the topic/issue you would like to explore (if you already have a fairly good idea of what you want to write about).
+But even if you are not sure about what you’d like to work on, you should contact a potential thesis supervisor at the institute, and we can work on a topic together.
+The best way is to write an email.
+If you already have a fairly good idea of what you want to write about, describe it in a few sentences.
 There is no need to submit a proposal at this stage of the process.

 If a potential supervisor does not have the time to work with you, he or she will gladly forward your request to a colleague.
 We do our best to give any student interested in writing their bachelor’s thesis in E&I every opportunity to do so.